Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Heat and Electrical Conductivity

-Aluminum has twice the conductivity of copper by weight, making it an ideal material for use in large capacity overhead power lines.
+Aluminum offers twice the conductivity of copper by weight, making it an optimal choice for large capacity overhead power lines.

 Strength of Aluminum Channels